$1,500 off our anniversary package, celebrating 15 years in business!

 Chlorine – cons:

-• Breaks down faster in hot water than bromine
+- Breaks down faster in hot water than bromine, requiring careful attention to pH balance and sanitizer types.

-• Can be more irritating if levels swing a lot
+- Can be more irritating if levels swing a lot, affecting overall enjoyment.

 Bromine – pros:

-• Stays active longer and is gentler for some people
+- Stays active longer and is gentler for some people, which can be beneficial for sensitive skin.

 Bromine – cons:

-• Slower to build up level at start
+- Slower to build up levels at the start, requiring some patience.

-• Once you go bromine, you generally stay bromine (same tub) unless you drain and start over
+- Once you choose bromine, you generally stay with bromine in the same tub unless you drain and start over.

-Bottom line 98% of our customers use the Care Free System for its simplicity.
+Bottom line: 98% of our customers use the Care Free System for its simplicity in managing calcium hardness and ensuring optimal hot tub chemistry.

 3. pH: Why It Matters

-Q: What happens if my pH is too low or too high?
+Q: What happens if my pH is too low or too high in my hot tub?

 *pH too low (below 7.2):